mridultomar11/Pneumonia-Detection/README.md

 # Pneumonia-Detection
-A deep learning model is created to detect pneumonia detection from chest X-rays.
+A deep learning model is created to detect pneumonia from chest X-rays.